mediamonks/fast-image-sequence/README.md

 sequence.getFrameImage(index);
 ```

-- `index` is the index of the frame to get the image from.
+- `index` is the index of the frame.

 ### onLoadProgress(onProgress?: (progress: number) => void): Promise<void>